Helpful Hints for Providers: Filing Claims for CHAMPVA

 - Do not staple or place paper clips on the pages.

-- When submitting a handwritten bill, please ensure that the writing is legible.
+- When submitting a handwritten bill, please ensure the writing is legible.

 CHAMPVA identifies each provider by their nine-digit EIN/TIN (Employer Identification Number/Taxpayer Identification Number).
 Please ensure you are including the complete nine-digit EIN on your claim.
 EINs that include additional digits or alphas can slow the processing of claims and even cause payment to be submitted to an incorrect provider.